iKenndac/new-blog/content/posts/2008-02-12-open-sauce.markdown

 - Programming
 ---

-Over the past few days, I've been writing Mac (Cocoa) and Windows (.NET) code to allow the new version of a certain <a href="http://www.kennettnet.co.uk/musicrescue">product</a> of mine to work with those new-fangled ((iPhone was released in the US in June 2007 - 8 months ago.
-Ahem.)) iPhones and iPod touches we've been hearing so much about.
+Over the past few days, I've been writing Mac (Cocoa) and Windows (.NET) code to allow the new version of a certain <a href="http://www.kennettnet.co.uk/musicrescue">product</a> of mine to work with those new-fangled iPhones and iPod touches we've been hearing so much about.

 And, to be honest, it's been a pain in the backside.
 Since the iPhone/iTouch doesn't mount itself on the filesystem, you can't get at it easily like the other iPods.
 Instead, you've got to talk to it using a special protocol.
 This in itself isn't a problem, but the protocol is proprietary.
 Therefore, you have to link into Apple's undocumented driver and talk to it through that.